shrutiujlan/Data-Visualization-Portfolio/dataviz2.md

-##Visualization Comparison and Analysis
+## Visualization Comparison and Analysis

-###Dataset
+### Dataset
-For part 3, I have chosen a subset of the dataset : General government debt, I have selected data from three European countries specifically: Ireland, Belgium, and Greece—due to their distinct trends in government debt over time.
+For part 3, I have chosen a subset of the dataset - General government debt, I have selected data from three European countries specifically: Ireland, Belgium, and Greece—due to their distinct trends in government debt over the given period.
 Ireland exhibits a significant increase in debt following the global financial crisis, while Belgium shows a decreasing trend, highlighting its efforts in debt reduction.
 In contrast, Greece experienced a substantial rise in debt during the

 ### Bar Chart (Part 1)
 The bar chart provides a clear, straightforward comparison of general government debt as a percentage of GDP for multiple countries in 2022.
 This visualization is effective for quickly identifying which countries have the highest and lowest debt levels.